SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Explore_OpenVINO.md

 ![](images/packages.png)
 - **bin** folder has 64-bit runtime libraries for OpenVINO™ toolkit samples For example, cLDNN64.dll, cLDNNPlugin.dll and so on.
-- **doc** folder has documentation for the Intel® Distribution of OpenVINO™ toolkit samples like classification, object detection, interactive_face_detection and so on.
+- **Samples** folder has  Intel® Distribution of OpenVINO™ toolkit samples like classification, object detection, interactive_face_detection and so on.
 - **include** folder has several header files required for developing application using the Intel® Distribution of OpenVINO™ toolkit.
 - **lib** folder has 64-bit plugin library like inference engine and libiomp5md are useful for video applications.
 -  Inferenceengine.dll is the software library for loading inference engine plugins for CPU, GPU and so on.